imSoTn/CrookedToe-s-Module/Modules/OSCAudioReaction/README.md

 ## Installation

-1. Place the module in your VRCOSC modules folder
-2. Enable the module in VRCOSC
+1. Enable the module in VRCOSC
-3. Select appropriate presets and frequency bands for your avatar
+2. Select appropriate presets and frequency bands for your avatar
-4. Add the parameters to your avatar
+3. Add the parameters to your avatar

 ## Avatar Setup